How to Ban Yourself from Gambling Online

 To self-exclude from licensed bingo premises across Great Britain, use The Bingo Associations' Self-Exclusion Scheme.
 Simply register at your local bingo club or alternatively, you can do so online if you click here.

-SENSE enables people to register in a scheme to exclude themselves from all UK land-based casinos.
-Once someone has requested exclusion through the SENSE scheme, their information will be shared with all casinos across the country.
-Furthermore, their details will be removed from all land-based casino marketing databases.
+SENSE enables you to register in a scheme to exclude themselves from all UK land-based casinos.
+Once you have requested exclusion through the SENSE scheme, your information will be shared with all casinos across the country.
+Furthermore, your details will be removed from all land-based casino marketing databases.
 For more information, click here.

-While for some, Gambling Blocking Software will be enough, others (problem gamblers or otherwise) may want to use self-exclusion schemes in conjunction with Gamban.
+While for some, Gambling Blocking Software will be enough to ban themselves from gambling, others (problem gamblers or otherwise) may want to use self-exclusion schemes in conjunction with Gamban.

 Learn more about Gamban’s Gambling Blocking Software here.